JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/48_Chromosomes_Or_Jumping_to_Conclusions_2.md

 There are several ways by which these statements from the book may be misinterpreted.
 That there are 48 units of pattern control in the sex cells could mean that each of the two types of sex cell (egg and sperm) has 48 units, or it could mean that together the two types have 48 units.
 The statement that the highest form of life on Urantia is reproduced by a life-carrying bundle possessing 24 pattern units favors the interpretation that the 48 units are distributed as 24 units in each of the two types of sex cell.
 But perhaps we humans are not that form of life!
 A further possibility is that the 48 units could be taken to mean 48 chromosomes.

-The mention of chromosomes on [UB 77:2.5](/en/The_Urantia_Book/77#p2_5) shows that the revelators were familiar with the term and may indicate that trait determiners or units of pattern control are not necessarily synonymous with chromosomes.
+The mention of chromosomes on <a id="a57_30"></a>[UB 77:2.5](/en/The_Urantia_Book/77#p2_5) shows that the revelators were familiar with the term and may indicate that trait determiners or units of pattern control are not necessarily synonymous with chromosomes.
 We should also note that equating “trait determiners,” “units of pattern control,” and “inheritance carriers” with one another may not be a valid assumption.

 It was not until 1954 that it was realized that the human chromosome number, until then thought to be 48, was in actuality 46.
 It is 48 in our cousins, the monkeys and the apes, but due to the fusion of two of our chromosomes, we now only have 46.
 Some readers have been concerned that the revelators made an error.